Real-World Scene Recovery for Scattering-Degraded Images Using Spatial and Frequency Priors: Introduction

-In order to adapt to diverse real-world degradation scenarios without relying on large-scale datasets or extensive computational resources, we propose a novel framework, called \textbf{S}patial and \textbf{F}requency \textbf{P}riors (SFP), for real-world scene recovery.
-In the spatial domain, a new spatial-domain prior is proposed to estimate the transmission map by projecting the inverted input image onto the spectral direction, and the spatial-domain restoration is then obtained by inverting the ASM.
-In the frequency domain, two frequency-domain priors are developed based on the statistical distribution characteristics of low-frequency components in clear and degraded images, which are used to construct an adaptive mask for enhancing the degraded image in the frequency space.
-Finally, we introduce a weighted fusion strategy to integrate effective features from the spatial-domain restoration, frequency-domain enhancement, and the input image, yielding the final recovered result.
-Compared with existing prior- and learning-based methods, our SFP adapts well to diverse real-world degradations and achieves promising results, as illustrated in Figure~\ref{fig:performance}.
-Overall, our main contributions are summarized as follows: \begin{itemize} \item We propose a novel real-world scene recovery framework using spatial and frequency priors.
-Different from traditional methods that rely on a single prior or domain, our SFP framework simultaneously addresses degradations in both spatial and frequency domains, improving scene recovery performance. \item We propose a spatial domain prior and two frequency-domain priors.
-The spatial prior leverages spectral properties to project the inverted degraded image onto the spectral direction, thereby approximating the scene transmission.
-The frequency priors focus on the direct current (DC) components and low radial frequencies to construct an adaptive mask, thereby enhancing the low-frequency characteristics that are primarily affected by degradations. \item Experiments on real-world datasets demonstrate that our SFP achieves superior performance, consistently yielding excellent results for various challenging tasks, including daytime/nighttime dehazing, underwater enhancement, remote sensing, and sandstorm image restoration. \end{itemize}
+In order to adapt to diverse real-world scattering-induced degradations without relying on large-scale training data or heavy computational resources, we propose a novel framework, called \textbf{S}patial and \textbf{F}requency \textbf{P}riors (SFP), for real-world scattering-degraded scene recovery.
+In the spatial domain, we introduce a new prior to estimate the transmission map by projecting the inverted input image along its spectral direction, followed by scene restoration via inversion of the atmospheric scattering model (ASM).
+In the frequency domain, we develop two priors based on the statistical characteristics of low-frequency components in clear and degraded images, which are used to construct an adaptive mask for frequency-domain enhancement.
+Finally, a weighted fusion strategy is employed to integrate complementary information from the spatial-domain restoration, frequency-domain enhancement, and the input image, producing the final recovered result.
+Compared with existing prior- and learning-based methods, our SFP adapts well to diverse real-world degradations and achieves promising results, as illustrated in Fig.~\ref{fig:performance}.